OFFICE OF THE SELECTBOARD

 Looking at line item 118: It is newly added to reflect the initial budget.
 It is noted that the town does not have to accrue the amount you see for FY26, only the backfill amount.
 Edits may add a row to show more transparency in where funds and costs come from.
 Added Line 117: Budget Deficit to reflect related number on Surplus Deficit page.

-Selectboard Needle Moovers
+Selectboard Needle Movers

 Please note that the amounts shown in the spreadsheet are from the actual budget line items.